itsjohnreid/portfolio-alligator/README.md

 # Investment Alligator

-## An iOS app for tracking and allocating stocks in your investment portfolio.
+An iOS app for tracking and allocating stocks in your investment portfolio.

-## TODO
+## To do:
 * Refactor allocation model
 * New allocation add flow
 * Fetch stock info button